CinimoDY/rizomorf/src/content/pages/about.md

 ---
-title: About Us
+title: about me
 ---

-# About Us
+# who am i? what do i do?

 Welcome to our website!
 We're passionate about creating tools that make your life easier.